jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 - CRDs installation:

-    The `TopologicalSort` plugin depends on the specification of an AppGroup CRD for different pods.
+    The `TopologicalSort` plugin depends on the specification of an AppGroup CR.

-    The `NodeNetworkCostFit` plugin depends on both CRDs (AppGroup CRD and NetworkTopology CRD).
-Otherwise, it is not able to filter out nodes.
+    The `NetworkOverhead` plugin depends on both CRs (AppGroup and NetworkTopology).
+    Otherwise, it is not able to filter / score nodes.

-    The `NetworkMinCost` plugin depends on both CRDs (AppGroup CRD and NetworkTopology CRD).

-    Without both CRDs, the plugins `TopologicalSort` and `NetworkMinCost` will follow a default strategy: queue sorting based on the QoS plugin and scoring all nodes equally, respectively.
+    Without both CRDs, the plugins `TopologicalSort` and `NetworkOverhead` (scoring) will follow a default
+    strategy: queue sorting based on the QoS plugin and scoring all nodes equally, respectively.

 - QueueSort extension point: